madriska/crawdad/README.markdown

-# GangstaWrap: Knuth-Plass linebreaking for Ruby
+# Crawdad: Knuth-Plass linebreaking for Ruby

-GangstaWrap is a basic implementation of the Knuth-Plass linebreaking algorithm for breaking paragraphs of text into lines.
+Crawdad is a basic implementation of the Knuth-Plass linebreaking algorithm for breaking paragraphs of text into lines.
 It uses a total-fit method to ensure consistency across the entire paragraph at once.
 The algorithm is a simplified version of the one used in the TeX typesetting